-Europe fires its first warning shots at digital giants: Apple and Meta hit with hefty fines.
+Europe delivers its first warning shot to tech giants: Apple and Meta hit with major fines.

 The European Commission has made its intentions crystal clear: the Digital Markets Act (DMA) is not just a symbolic framework.
 On April 23, Brussels announced its first set of fines—€500 million for Apple and €200 million for Meta—marking the beginning of a stricter era in tech regulation.